hugo-toha/toha/README.md

 You can just copy the content for `config.yaml` files from `theme/toha/exampleSite/config.yaml`.

+If you want to customize the any of the CSS styles on your site, create a `static/assets/css/style.css` file and add any custom CSS there.

 ## Usage

 Run your hugo site with this theme.